Article

 Consistency Isn’t Enough: The Real Secret to Content Growth

 We did everything people recommend.
-We stayed consistent, posted regularly, and showed up every day.
+We knew **how to post consistently on social media**, would **post consistently on social media** to every account, and showed up every day.
 For a while, that felt like progress.
 But over time, the results didn’t match the effort.

 Consistency gave us stability, but not growth.
 Engagement plateaued, reach fluctuated, and nothing seemed to compound.
 It felt like we were running in place.